Erudite885/Erudite885/README.md

 - 👋 Hi, my name is Bianca
-- 👀 I’m interested in Frontend Web Development
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently updating my knowledge on the Backend languages
 - 💞️ I’m looking to collaborate on Frontend projects
-- 📫 How to reach me ... erudite885@gmail.com
+- 📫 You can always reach me via mail ... erudite885@gmail.com

 <!---
 Erudite885/Erudite885 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.